UW-Madison-SDC/SDC-Projects/README.md

 ## How To Be Successful
 * It is strongly recommend that you meet with your group weekly - find a time everyone can talk.
 This weekly meeting can include our in-person project meetings.
 This is most important in the beginning of the semester when a lot of design decisions are being made.
 * Lean towards overestimating how much time a component will need - finishing early means you can work on additional bonus components without worrying about time.
-* Make a schedule and stick to it as best as you can - it makes balancing class work, entertainment, and extracurriculars a much better time.
+* Make a schedule and stick to it as best as you can - it makes balancing class work, entertainment, and extracurricular activities a much better time.
 * Put in consistent work rather than putting it off and not getting to it.
 * Communicate!
 We are here to help you guys in any capacity we can.

 ## Shortcomings Last Semester
-Projects are going to be similar to last year but we hope to address some challenges that occured.
+Projects are going to be similar to last year but we hope to address some challenges that occurred.
 These are primarily:
 * There was a lot of confusion with the random assignment of project leads as there were not enough applicants for the number of those interested in participating in projects
 * Project levels were vague, and so were deadlines about the project, leaving many groups in the dark about when they should be done with what.
 * There was no recognition for the work done on projects
 * Many dropped out of their project, leaving their group members in the cold for a few reasons:
    * Some could not keep up with school work, project was not a priority
-   * Some were frustratred with the project and lack of organization
+   * Some were frustrated with the project and lack of organization
    * Some simply showed up to the first meeting, applied to take part in a project, then realized they overcommited.

 ## Addressing the Shortcomings